Tappestry Web Bookmarklet Released, Update Now Available from the Apple App Store

 Gary recently reread several of McLuhan’s books and took a stab at what McLuhan might say about mobile in an extended blog article.

 “In spite of the profound implications of a major change in the dominant media, our initial reaction to the pressure of such changes is to try to accommodate the new technology by using it in the same old ways with which we are familiar.
 McLuhan says that ‘society prefers somnambulism to awareness.’
 In another famous quote, he reinforced this message: ‘We look at the present through a rearview mirror.
-We march backwards into the future.’”
+We march backward into the future.’”